dheero/OBF.github.io/wiki/Codefest_2013.md

 Museum.
 The nearest metro station is the [Naturkundemuseum on U6](http://de.wikipedia.org/wiki/U-Bahnhof_Naturkundemuseum).

-Dinner ist at 20:30 at the Speisekombinat in Chausseestr, south corner to Invalidenstr.
+Dinner is at 20:30 at the Speisekombinat in Chausseestr, south corner to Invalidenstr.

 *The 18th:*